n8n-io/n8n-docs/_snippets/self-hosting/installation/docker-compose-updating.md

-If you're running n8n using a Docker Compose file, follow the steps below to update n8n.
+If you run n8n using a Docker Compose file, follow these steps to update n8n:

 ```sh
 # Pull latest version